Pre-conference Workshops

 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

-Five-Alarm Leadership | This dynamic program is designed to energize and motivate the people in your department to perform and excel in everything they do.
+Five-Alarm Leadership | Room C162-A This dynamic program is designed to energize and motivate the people in your department to perform and excel in everything they do.
 This program outlines many of the common situations that fire departments and fire companies find themselves in and presents suggestions and solutions to those situations.
 The presenter is a 33-plus-year veteran of the FDNY and has experienced many of the challenges and hurdles that your fire department is facing.
 He has learned through his experience as a lieutenant, captain and chief how to treat people, how to motivate them and even how to discipline them so that they want to come back for more.
 Issues such as integrity, inspiration, interest, Innovation, insight and initiative are all discussed and applied to life in the firehouse and on the fireground.
-Join us as he guides you through your most difficult but vital role as a leader in the fire service. ![]() | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||
+Join us as he guides you through your most difficult but vital role as a leader in the fire service. | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-Prioritizing Your Department's Training Program | Making training a priority in fire departments can be a struggle.
+Prioritizing Your Department's Training Program | Room C151 Making training a priority in fire departments can be a struggle.
 This can lead to catastrophic results such as an increase in risk for injury and/or death and failing to meet the expectations of the communities they serve.
 This course will help the firefighter determine the need for training for themselves and their department, and how to make it the leading priority.
 Topics to be discussed include: organizational training needs and expectations; the selection of a training officer; training program delivery; and personal responsibility in maintaining a healthy training environment.
-Attendees will leave the class with knowledge of how and why to make training a priority in their department as well as in their personal lives. ![]() | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||
+Attendees will leave the class with knowledge of how and why to make training a priority in their department as well as in their personal lives. | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-Size Up Videos and Tactics for the First Due Engine | This workshop will be a highly dynamic and interactive class that utilizes audience participation as a key component.
+Size Up Videos and Tactics for the First Due Engine | Room C161-B This workshop will be a highly dynamic and interactive class that utilizes audience participation as a key component.
 Raw fire scene videos are used that start prior to fire department arrival or just as operations are beginning.
 The videos are then broken down at the strategic and tactical levels with all the emphasis being on the first-due engine.
 Heavy emphasis will be placed on points of entry and their pros and cons, flow path identifications and predictions are made and how they may influence the first line.
 Build construction is discussed with emphasis on extension routes and how it can affect tactics.
 Direct, transitional and blitz attacks are also discussed based on what we see in the videos and gpm is also broken down based on fire volume.
-After the videos, case studies are reviewed of similar fires in similar styles of construction with the lessons learned. ![]() | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||
+After the videos, case studies are reviewed of similar fires in similar styles of construction with the lessons learned. | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 8:00 AM - 5:00 PM | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-Walking Columbus: Talking Tactics and Construction | Greg Lash and his cadre will lead an interactive, full-day walking tour of Columbus to discuss building construction and tactics.
+Walking Columbus: Talking Tactics and Construction | Room C162-B Greg Lash and his cadre will lead an interactive, full-day walking tour of Columbus to discuss building construction and tactics.
 Attendees will spend the day exploring all building classes, including legacy and new construction, via interior and exteriors tours, followed by frank discussions on fireground tactics, from apparatus placement, hoseline positioning, search and how building construction affects fire behavior and survivability.
 This program is designed for all ranks to better understand fireground operations from veteran firefighters away from PowerPoint programs.
 Greg Lash - Fire Captain (Ret.), Columbus Division of Fire Nelvin Young - Firefighter / EMT / Instructor, Columbus Division of Fire | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

 1:00 PM - 5:00 PM | |||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-Big Buildings, Little Fires, Big Problems – Emergency Response to Big Box Stores, Large Warehouses, & Distribution Centers | The building of distribution facilities, warehouses and big box (warehouse) stores are popping up in almost every community in the United States.
+Big Buildings, Little Fires, Big Problems – Emergency Response to Big Box Stores, Large Warehouses, & Distribution Centers | Room C151 The building of distribution facilities, warehouses and big box (warehouse) stores are popping up in almost every community in the United States.
 It’s not uncommon to find hardware stores, grocery stores and warehouse clubs with more than 100,000 sq. ft. of space.
 Distribution facilities can be more than 1 million square feet.
 Recent history in the United State has documented several large losses of these facilities.
 The fire service is finding themselves in litigation in their responses or perceived lack of response to these facilities.
 This class is largely based on NFPA 1700: The Guide for Structural Firefighting (2021 edition/1st edition) as it applies to large-volume facilities.
 This class will address the importance of building familiarization, pre-incident planning, and fire prevention.
 This program will also discuss the presence and limitations of fire protection systems.
 Discussions will include building construction styles and features utilized in these facilities.
 Additionally, the class will look at the scientific study of modern fire behavior within large-volume structures.
-The presenter will discuss the strategy and tactical considerations when fighting fires in large-volume structures. ![]() | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||
+The presenter will discuss the strategy and tactical considerations when fighting fires in large-volume structures.
+Brian Gettemeier - Captain, Cottleville Fire Protection District Tim Frankenberg - Fire Chief, Washington Fire Department | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-Courageous Company Officer Success Through Challenging Times! | The company officer is the most important rank in any fire department.
+Courageous Company Officer Success Through Challenging Times! | Room C161-A The company officer is the most important rank in any fire department.
 Success in your previous rank is not necessarily an indicator for the future in your new rank.
 New responsibilities, the changing workforce, increased service delivery demands, and a lack of preparation and adequate training often challenge the best company officers.
 What does courage, servant leadership, followership, trust and customer service have to do with the oath you swore and your professional level of commitment?
 This fast-paced, no-nonsense program addresses the hottest topics challenging today's company officers.
 Issues such as communication, trust, ethics, diversity, generational challenges, accountability, training, and social media are all addressed.
 The presenter has years of experience as an engine company lieutenant and truck company captain in one of the largest and busiest fire departments in the country.
 The program will follow the cornerstones of the fire service and reinforce our accountability during our biggest challenges: courage, trust, honor and service.
 The presentation will inspire the officers to recall the excitement they had when they first became an officer and step up their “Love For The Game” attitude in their own organizations.
-Case studies, first-hand experiences, and leadership accountability and responsibility are addressed. ![]() | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||
+Case studies, first-hand experiences, and leadership accountability and responsibility are addressed. | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-Fire Service Data for Dummies | Don't know a GIS from a GPS?
+Fire Service Data for Dummies | Room C162-A Don't know a GIS from a GPS?
 Don’t know a NFIRS from a NFORS?
 Haven't figured out the difference between ERF and ERG?
 Don’t have the time or patience to read a manual, an academic journal, or 700-page book?
 We hear you!
 This session is designed as a primer for new chief officers and company officers to gain a better understanding of how data shapes their work, their department operations and the decisions they make.
 This session will walk participants through the various data sets, processes, elements, factors and platforms that affect modern fire service data awareness and understanding.
 The goal is to improve the user’s understanding of data flow, process, utility and purpose.
 At the same time, it will also enhance the attendees’ ability to understand how to find and use the appropriate data set to solve their current issue or question. | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-The Morale Dilemma | Morale is a word that is often used to gauge the health of an organization.
+The Morale Dilemma | Room C161-B Morale is a word that is often used to gauge the health of an organization.
 As such, it is closely tied to leadership because it measures the positive (or negative) influence on a group.
 It is a fluid concept with ebbs and flows; leaders have to monitor progress over time.
 Chief officers know there are aspects of morale that can be directly influenced within a fire department.
 There are other aspects, such as pay, benefits, and overall budget, that can be influenced, but are not in a chief's direct control to arbitrarily change.
 For membership of the department, these issues are often difficult to differentiate and can result in the department's leadership group being dehumanized within the organization.
 As a department moves forward, the concept of morale must be balanced with the concept of change management.
 There are definite timelines involved with trying to change an organization and a cognizant leader recognizes that we all operate within certain timelines and limitations related to change.
 These can certainly alter with different circumstances; however, change generally takes longer to accomplish than people want, if they are open to the change at all.
 These factors have to be weighed as a leader looks to position his/her department for present and future success.
 This session is about the topic of morale and how leaders can best have a positive, long-term influence on the organization.
-This is accomplished by looking for “wins” that are within control of the department's leadership team, trying to positively influence those things not within the leader's direct control, and paying close attention to the “human” side of being both a leader and a follower in the organization.
-Dan Curia - Fire Chief, Charleston Fire Department David Griffin - Assistant Chief, Charleston Fire Department ![]() |
+This is accomplished by looking for “wins” that are within control of the department's leadership team, trying to positively influence those things not within the leader's direct control, and paying close attention to the “human” side of being both a leader and a follower in the organization. | ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||